mrabarnett/mrab-regex/regex_2/Features.rst

 The issue numbers relate to the Python bug tracker, except where listed as "Hg issue".

+* Characters in a group name (issue #14462)

+    A group name can now contain the same characters as an identifier.
+These are different in Python 2 and Python 3.

 * Recursive patterns (Hg issue 27)

     Recursive regexes are supported.
 For example::